-I Tried Kourtney Kardashian's Keto Avocado Smoothie & It Wasn't What I Expected
+I Tried Kourtney K's Keto Avocado Smoothie & It Made Me Rethink Green Drinks

 Anyone who follows the Kardashian-Jenner clan knows Kourtney Kardashian is a major wellness fanatic — just think back to that Keeping Up with the Kardashians episode when Scott Disick tried to throw out all her organic goods.
 From her eating plans to her intensive workouts to her Poosh website, Kourt is super vocal about sharing her wellness beliefs with fans.
 While you might assume copying a Kardashian's regimen is way too expensive for the average person, that's not (always) the case.
 To prove it, I tried Kourtney Kardashian's keto avocado smoothie recipe with a few tweaks to make it accessible for non-famous folks.

 Normally, I'm more of a fruit smoothie kind of gal since I have a ~massive~ sweet tooth and prefer to enjoy smoothies without having to taste bitterness from green vegetables.
 But I'm also aware of the many benefits of green smoothies, from clearing your skin to boosting hydration.
 I deal with dullness and dry skin during the winter, so when Kourtney unveiled her favorite avocado smoothie recipe on Poosh — and said it only took 10 minutes to make — I knew I needed to reconsider hopping on the green smoothie train.

 - 1 organic avocado, pitted and peeled